Are there black cougars? Animal puma: description, beautiful photos and pictures, interesting video about pumas. Lifestyle and habitat

 • guanaco.

-Do not disdain these predators and livestock.
-In the states of Wyoming, Colorado and Utah, a species of cougar lives, nicknamed Hippolestes, which means "horse destroyer".
+These predators do not disdain livestock either.
+Wyoming, Colorado and Utah are home to a species of cougar nicknamed Hippolestes, which means “horse killer.”

-In urgent need, they feed on lynxes, squirrels and raccoons.
-The cougar also loves to feast on an armadillo, managing to break its thick shell.
+When urgently needed, they feed on lynxes, squirrels and raccoons.
+The puma also loves to feast on the armadillo, managing to break its thick shell.

-Cougars are very cunning animals, they hide half-eaten meat, covering it with snow or leaves.
-When hungry, they may return to previously hidden prey several times.
+Pumas are very cunning animals; they hide uneaten meat by covering it with snow or leaves.
+When hungry, they can return to previously hidden prey several times.

 Mountain lions have virtually no enemies in the wild.
-The exception is a serious illness of the animal.
-In this case, the cougar may be threatened by jaguars, wolves or alligators.
+Exception - serious illness animal.
+In this case, the puma may be threatened by jaguars, wolves or alligators.

-As for humans, cougars avoid human encounters and very rarely attack tourists or locals.
+As for people, cougars avoid meeting people and very rarely attack tourists or local residents.

 Reproduction and care of offspring

-Cougars are loners, they actively mark their territory, thereby making it clear to other brothers that this place is occupied.
-Depending on the density of the population, the size of the personal possessions of the cougar can reach up to one thousand square kilometers.
+Cougars are loners; they actively mark their territory, thereby making it clear to other brethren that this place is occupied.
+Depending on the population density, the size of a puma’s personal holdings can reach up to one thousand square kilometers.

 Cougars communicate with each other only during the mating season.
-Then they go back to their own territory.
-During mating games, animals emit loud meowing cries that can be heard within a radius of more than 3 km.
+Then they each go back to their own territory.
+During mating games animals emit loud meowing cries that can be heard over a radius of more than 3 km.

-Females reach reproductive age at about 2 years of age and produce an average of one litter every 2-3 years.
+Females reach reproductive age at around 2 years of age and produce an average of one litter every 2-3 years.

-Pregnancy in cougars lasts three months.
-Usually wild cats give birth to 2 to 5 cubs in one litter, each kitten weighs about 300-400 g.
+Pregnancy in pumas lasts three months.
+Typically, wild cats give birth to 2 to 5 cubs per litter, each kitten weighing about 300-400 g.

-Puma kittens are distinguished by a special color.
+Puma kittens have a special color.
 The fur of the cubs has a brownish-gray tint with bright black spots, which changes after a year.

-Like a domestic cat, puma babies are born "blind", after two weeks they open their eyes.
-At first, the eyes of kittens are bright blue, then gradually change.
+Like domestic cat, puma babies are born “blind”; after two weeks they open their eyes.
+At first, kittens' eyes are bright blue, then gradually change.

-Puma cubs start hunting small prey and eating adult food at the age of 6 weeks, but mother's milk is still included in their daily diet.
+Puma cubs begin to hunt small prey and eat adult food at the age of 6 weeks, but mother's milk is still included in their daily diet.

-Kittens stay with their mother for almost two years.
+Kittens remain with their mother until they are almost two years old.
 During this period, they manage to master all the necessary skills for survival and hunting.

-Then the mountain lion cubs go in search of their own hunting grounds, although at first they may stay in groups with brothers and sisters.
+The mountain lion cubs then set off to find their own hunting grounds, although at first they can stay in groups with brothers and sisters.

-The life expectancy of cougars is about twenty years.
+The lifespan of cougars is about twenty years.

 Puma as a pet

-Recently, it has become fashionable to have wild animals as pets.
-This is not the right decision, which can turn into a disaster, especially for people who are far from knowledge about the wild world.
+IN Lately It became fashionable to have wild animals as pets.
+Is not correct solution, which can turn into disaster, especially for people who are far from knowledge about the world of wildlife.

-Before you get a puma at home, you need to know:
+Before you get a cougar at home you need to know:

-• all the subtleties of keeping a wild animal in captivity;
+• all the subtleties of the content wild beast captive;

-• be aware of their real financial and physical capabilities;
+• be aware of your real financial and physical capabilities;

 • study information about the animal in advance;